Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 The strategy appears to have helped Jamaat re-enter political conversations that were once closed to it.
 At the same time, it has sharpened doubts about how far Rahman is willing – or able – to go in reinterpreting the party’s past and ideology as he courts a broader electorate.

-Those limits are most visible in the Jamaat’s stance on women and leadership.
+Those limits are most visible in Jamaat’s stance on women and leadership.
 They came into sharp focus during his Al Jazeera interview in which Shafiqur Rahman said it was not possible for a woman to hold the party’s top position – a remark that reignited longstanding criticism of Jamaat’s gender politics, despite its attempts to project a more inclusive image.

 “Allah has made everyone with a distinct nature.
 A man cannot bear a child or breastfeed,” Rahman said.
 “There are physical limitations that cannot be denied.
 When a mother gives birth, how will she carry out these responsibilities?
 It is not possible.”